nextgenusfs/funannotate/docs/commands.rst

 funannotate train
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In order to use this script you will need RNA-seq data from the genome you are annotating, if you don't have RNA-seq data then `funannotate predict` will train Augustus during runtime.
+In order to use this script you will need RNA-seq data from the genome you are annotating, if you don't have RNA-seq data then :code:`funannotate predict` will train Augustus during runtime.
 This script is a wrapper for genome-guided Trinity RNA-seq assembly followed by PASA assembly.
-These methods will generate the input data to `funannotate predict`, i.e. coord-sorted BAM alignments, trinity transcripts, and high quality PASA GFF3 annotation.
+These methods will generate the input data to :code:`funannotate predict`, i.e. coord-sorted BAM alignments, trinity transcripts, and high quality PASA GFF3 annotation.
 This script unfortunately has lots of dependencies that include Hisat2, Trinity, Samtools, Fasta, GMAP, Blat, MySQL, PASA, and RapMap.
 The $PASAHOME and $TRINITYHOME environmental variables need to be set or passed at runtime.